Managed IT Services Insights

 1. Accessibility: Imagine being able to access your files from anywhere.
 This capability is essential for remote work and fosters collaboration among distributed teams.
 As remote work becomes the norm, it’s crucial to note that 67% of IT leaders believe automating records is vital for supporting this shift.

 2. Cost Efficiency: By reducing the need for physical storage and cutting down on maintenance costs tied to on-premises servers, organizations can realize substantial savings.
-In fact, those who adopt online DMS often see reductions of up to 40% in document management expenses, with many recouping their initial investment within 18-36 months due to improved efficiency.
+In fact, those who adopt online DMS often see significant returns, with many recouping their initial investment within 18-36 months due to improved efficiency.

-3. Improved Protection: With advanced features like encryption and multi-factor authentication, sensitive data is well-protected against unauthorized access and breaches.
-Given that 63% of IT decision-makers cite data security as a primary concern, it’s no wonder that solutions that manage cloud DMS are increasingly favored for their robust security measures.
+3. Improved Protection: With encryption and multi-factor authentication, data is well-protected against unauthorized access and breaches.
+Given that data breaches are on the rise, it’s no wonder that solutions that manage cloud DMS are increasingly favored for their robust security measures.

 4. Scalability: As your data needs grow, you can manage cloud DMS to adapt easily without requiring significant infrastructure changes.
 This flexibility is essential for organizations looking to expand without incurring excessive costs.